Social Work (SWK)

 SWK A642 Human Behavior in the Social Environment 3 Credits

-Advanced application of theoretical knowledge about human behavior across the life-span, the ranges of social systems in which people live and the ways social systems promote or deter people in maintaining or achieving health and well-being.
+Applies theoretical knowledge about human behavior across the lifespan, the ranges of social systems in which people live, and the ways social systems promote or deter people in maintaining or achieving health and well-being to guide anti-oppressive social work practice.

-SWK A643 Human Diversity in Social Work Practice 3 Credits
+SWK A643 Engaging Diversity through Justice and Anti-Oppressive Social Work Practice 3 Credits

-Registration Restrictions: Admission to the Master of Social Work.
+Registration Restrictions: Graduate standing and admission to the Master of Social Work

 SWK A648 Motivational Interviewing 3 Credits